2019 Wisconsin elections

-The 2019 Wisconsin Spring Election was held in the U.S. state of Wisconsin on April 2, 2019.
+The 2019 Wisconsin spring election was held in the U.S. state of Wisconsin on April 2, 2019.
 There was one seat on the Wisconsin Supreme Court on the ballot, as well as several other nonpartisan local and judicial elections.
 There were also a number of local referendums for school funding.
-The 2019 Wisconsin Spring Primary was held February 19, 2019.
+The 2019 Wisconsin spring primary was held on February 19, 2019.

 There was an additional special election held in the 64th Wisconsin State Assembly district.

 In the Supreme Court election, the Republicans' preferred candidate defeated the Democrats' preferred candidate.
-In all, only 1 incumbent judge lost their seat in this election, while 2 others retired.
+In all, only one incumbent judge lost their seat in this election, while two others retired.

 Election information

 Turnout

 Turnout in the April 2 election was 27% of the voting age population.